basharast/PPSSPP-UWP-ARM/README.md

 ## Roadmap
 I'm in progress to merge most of the UWP solutions into the original project

-this will take time as my solution are not fit for production, they need to be reformed in much better state (as code quality)
+this will take time, the current state is not fit for production,

+they need to be reformed in much better state (as code quality)

 so some messy code solutions wont be updated here